 Reach choice Your academic credentials fall below the school's range for the average fresh man.
-It is important the school of th rtant to apply to reach schools.
-If there is a specific, selective college you really want to go to and you have even a remote shot at getting accepted, go for it.
+It is important to apply to 0 reach schools.
+If there is a specific, selective college you really want to go to and you have even remote shot at getting accepted, go for it.

-DATE YOU REQUESTED COLLEGE TRANSCRIPT, FOR DUAL ENROLLMENT, IF APPLICABLE DATE YOU REQUESTED TEST SCORES: AP, ACT, SAT, ETC. RECEIVED RESPONSE - ACCEPTED YES OR NO?
+DATE YOU REQUESTED COLLEGE TRANSCRIPT FOR DUAL ENROLLMENT, IF APPLICABLE DATE YOU REQUESTED TEST SCORES: AP, ACT, SAT, ETC. RECEIVED RESPONSE - ACCEPTED YES OR NO?
 FINANCIAL AWARD OFFER RECEIVED AND REVIEWED YES OR NO?